top of page

 Santa Luzia

 Santa Luzia is a quaint fishing village near Tavira, in east Algarve.
-Away from boredom and noise common in bigger towns, the village enjoys serene elixir and mesmerizing setting.
+Away from boredom and noise common in bigger towns, the village enjoys a serene elixir and a mesmerizing setting.
 The village has been given the moniker "The Octopus Capital of Algarve," thus displaying the importance of traditional fishing methods to life there.

 Fishing and Beyond